-If you prefer listening to this content, check out the podcast I made on this very topic.
+If you prefer listening to this information on how to start a video game collection, check out the podcast I made on this very topic.

-Now that you have gained some knowledge of how to start collecting video games, its actually time to start adding games to your collection.
+Now that you have gained some knowledge of how to start a video game collection, its actually time to start adding games to your collection.